Syedamaanullah673/Syedamaanullah673/README.md

 - 👋 Hi, I’m Syedamaanullah673.
 - 👀 I’m interested in C,C++,Java,Python,HTML,CSS,JavaScript.
-- 🌱 I’m currently learning in Atria Institute of TEchnology.
+- 🌱 I’m currently working in HCLTech.
 - 💞️ I’m looking to collaborate on any above mentioned language projects.
-- 📫 You can reach me out by mail syedamaanullah673@gmail.com
+- 📫 You can reach me out to me using email syedamaanullah673@gmail.com.

 <!---
 Syedamaanullah673/Syedamaanullah673 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.